williambq/AppNoticeSDK-Android/README.md

       *  **onNoticeSkipped**: This method is called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
         * The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
         * The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
-        * The Explicit Consent dialog has already been accepted.
+        * The Explicit Consent dialog:
+            1. In strict mode, consent has already been given;
+            2. In lenient mode, the consent screen only displayed on a change in the app-notice configuration, including on first start.
+It is skipped on all others.
       * **onTrackerStateChanged**: This method is called by the SDK when the app-user is finished managing their privacy preferences on the Manage Preferences screen and navigates back your app.
 This method has this parameter:
         * HashMap<Integer, Boolean> trackerHashMap: A key/value map of all defined non-essential trackers.
 The key is the tracker ID and the value is true if the tracker is on and false if the tracker is off.
       * **onManagePreferencesClicked**: This method is called by the SDK when the Manage Preferences button is clicked in the consent flow dialog.
 This optionally gives your app an opportunity to display its own screen.
 In this case your app will need to manually display the App Notice SDK manage preferences screen by calling the SDK's showManagePreferences method.
 Return true if your app has displayed the SDK's manage preferences screen, otherwise, return false and the SDK will directly display its manage preferences screen.